kchen3490/Cops-and-Robbers/README.md

 # Picture-Project
 Java project game utilizing GUIs

 This is a GUI game I created back in mid-year 2021 for a high school project.
-In order to access it, download the folder and go to the CopsnRobbers.java file and run that class in your preferred Java IDE (e.g., IntelliJ or Eclipse).
+In order to access it, download the folder and go to the src/CopsnRobbers.java file and run that class in your preferred Java IDE (e.g., IntelliJ or Eclipse).

 This was my first Java program I created with creative freedom.
 Although it extends a superclass which does the work of implementing all the interfaces for a Java Swing GUI to work for my class, it was fun to learn how to program a GUI for the first time.